Piracy Act 1717: Development and passage

-The Bill for the Act was introduced into the House of Commons in 1717 under the Whig government by William Thomson, the Solicitor General, who became "the architect of the transportation policy" as developed under the Act.
-The Act mandated transportation as a direct sentence, thus simplifying and hastening the process of criminal sentencing.
+The bill for the act was introduced into the House of Commons in 1717 under the Whig government by William Thomson, the Solicitor General, who became "the architect of the transportation policy" as developed under the act.
+The act mandated transportation as a direct sentence, thus simplifying and hastening the process of criminal sentencing.

-The reasons for passing the Act, as stated in the preamble, include the insufficiently effective sentencing, recidivism, the fact that many offenders previously extended this mercy had not transported themselves, "and whereas in many of his Majesty's colonies and plantations in America, there is great want of servants, who by their hard labour and industry might be the means of improving and making the said colonies and plantations more useful to this nation."
+The reasons for passing the act, as stated in the preamble, include the insufficiently effective sentencing, recidivism, the fact that many offenders previously extended this mercy had not transported themselves, "and whereas in many of his Majesty's colonies and plantations in America, there is great want of servants, who by their hard labour and industry might be the means of improving and making the said colonies and plantations more useful to this nation."
 The passage also derived from the convergence of a number of events at the time, including fears over rising crime and disorder, following the discharge of soldiers after the end of the War of the Spanish Succession in 1714, a contested Hanoverian accession to the British throne, inappropriate punishments for lesser felonies (misdemeanours), concern over crowd behaviour at public punishments, and a new determination by parliament to push through the legislation despite colonial opposition.
 Transportation thus became a regularly available and normal sentence for the courts to hand down to those convicted of non-capital offences as well as capital crimes.

 Provisions

-The Act 7 & 8 Geo 4 c 27 repealed the whole of the Piracy Act 1717 as to England and as to offences committed within the jurisdiction of the admiralty of England, except so much thereof as related to the trial of piracy, felony or robbery committed within the admiralty jurisdiction.
-The effect of this was to repeal the whole Act, except section 7.
+The Criminal Statutes Repeal Act 1827(7 & 8 Geo.
+4. c.
+27) repealed the whole of the Piracy Act 1717 as to England and as to offences committed within the jurisdiction of the admiralty of England, except so much thereof as related to the trial of piracy, felony or robbery committed within the admiralty jurisdiction.
+The effect of this was to repeal the whole act, except section 7.

 Section 7

 Unrelated to transportation, section 7 concerns the suppression of piracy.
-The death penalty for most kinds of piracy was abolished by the Piracy Act 1837, which preserved the death penalty for piracy with intent to kill.
+The death penalty for most kinds of piracy was abolished by the Piracy Act 1837(7 Will.
+4 & 1 Vict. c.
+88), which preserved the death penalty for piracy with intent to kill.

 The words from "and shall and ought" to the end were repealed by section 1 of, and the First Schedule to, the Statute Law Revision Act 1948.
 This section was repealed by section 10(2) of, and Part I of Schedule 3 to the Criminal Law Act 1967.